rmsk2/rustpwman/README.md

 I mostly use `rustpwman` to access a password file which resides on a WebDAV share stored at a cloud provider.
 This is all fine and dandy as long as one can access cloud resources.
 This may not be the case at times when there is no internet connection or if the cloud provider is offline.
 If the feature `writebackup` is active `rustpwman` stores a local copy of the data file after its password has been successfully verified.
 As a default the backup file is stored in the current directory using the name `rustpwman_last.enc`.
-This default can be overriden by setting the environment variable `PWMANBKP` to the desired name of the backup file.
+This default can be overriden by setting the environment variable `PWMANBKP` or the config entry `bkp_file_name` to the desired name of the backup file.
 This feature is active by default.

 ## Encoding stored data as a QR code